An Open Letter to the Principals

 This is the most resonating problem in our teacher’s daily life.
 To those reading it, please share it so we can help ease the struggle of our teachers and we can learn from each other’s grievances.

-Lastly, teamwork is the key, if we treat each other as levels and not competition we will achieve our common goals of the school community.
+Lastly, teamwork is the key, if we treat each other as levels and not a competition we will achieve our shared goals of the school community.

 I welcome your comments!